herbisey/Meta-Front-End-Developer/README.md

 # Meta-Front-End-Developer
-This repo contains all of my assignments, demos, and cheat sheets from the 9 courses in the Coursera Professional Certificate: Meta Front-End Developer Professional Certificate
+This repo will contain all of my assignments, demos, and cheat sheets from the 9 courses in the Coursera Professional Certificate: Meta Front-End Developer Professional Certificate